OisinFoley/Mini-Developer-Social-Network/README.md

-# DevConnector - A Small, Social Network-like app, made using React and NodeJs (MERN Stack)
+# DevConnector - A Social Network-like app, made using React and NodeJs (MERN Stack)

 A Typescript-based SPA, which allows you to create a software developer profile, start threads and add comments to them, to facilitate discussions.
-Hosted in AWS - using EC2 - at http://developer-connector-mern.com/.
+Hosted in AWS - using EC2 and Docker - at https://www.developer-connector-mern.com/.

 Startup:

 - `npm i` from root directory, and `npm i` again when in the `/client` directory.
 - Ensure you have a Mongo instance running locally.
+- You'll need either a config file in one of the formats specified in the `Requirements` section below
 - Run `npm run dev` from the root directory (this will startup both the server and client simultaneously).

 Features: